 Brad’s work in the UK included advising the project owner on the construction, operation and financing of two of the largest offshore wind projects in the world, the Race Bank and Walney Extension projects, as well as the sale of a 50% interest in each project to a third party investor.

-Brad has been consistently active with promoting knowledge in the infrastructure sector.
+Promoting knowledge in the infrastructure sector is important to Brad.
 Both in Toronto and globally he has run seminars and teaching modules on infrastructure and project development topics.
-For example, in 2018 he designed and delivered a seminar to over 150 participants in Tokyo, Japan on the contractual arrangements underpinning the development of offshore wind projects.
-He has also participated as a volunteer on industry panels and as a judge for student infrastructure business case presentations at the Schulich School of Business and as a facilitator for the Sustainable Infrastructure Fellowship Program of the Investor Leadership Network (an initiative of the G7).
+In 2018 he designed and delivered a seminar to over 150 participants in Tokyo, Japan on the contractual arrangements underpinning the development of offshore wind projects.
+He has also participated as a volunteer on industry panels, as a judge for student infrastructure business case presentations at the Schulich School of Business and as a facilitator for the Sustainable Infrastructure Fellowship Program of the Investor Leadership Network (an initiative of the G7).

 Brad received an LL.B. from Osgoode Hall Law School in 2007, an M.Sc. in Political Theory from the London School of Economics in 2004 and a B.Sc.
 (Hons) in Genetics and Political Science from the University of Western Ontario in 2003.